k-roota/Turing-Machines/README.md

 ## Compilation

 In order to compile the project use `make` in the main directory.
-It runs Scala Build Tool which downloads necessary plugins and Scala version.
+It runs sbt which downloads necessary plugins and Scala version.

 ## Usage